frederic-perez/AmE-dictionary/data/dictionary.md

 __glabella__ _n_ The smooth area between the eyebrows just above the nose.
 __glad-hand__ _v_
 __gladdened__
-__gladed__ _Gladed terrain._
 __glades__ _n_ _Heathy glades._
-__glass ceiling__ A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.
-The metaphor was first coined by feminists in reference to barriers in the careers of high-achieving women.
-__glass cliff__ The glass cliff is the supposed phenomenon of women in leadership roles, such as executives in the corporate world and female political election candidates, being likelier than men to achieve leadership roles during periods of crisis or downturn, when the chance of failure is highest.
+__glass cliff__ _n_ The glass cliff is the supposed phenomenon of women in leadership roles, such as executives in the corporate world and female political election candidates, being likelier than men to achieve leadership roles during periods of crisis or downturn, when the chance of failure is highest.
-__glass slipper__ _(Cinderella)_
+__glass slipper__ _n_ An imaginary ladies’ shoe made of glass, as worn by Cinderella in the fairy tale of that name.
 __glasses__ _n pl_ (plurale tantum)
 __glazing__ _n_ :two::hammer: _A full range of door furniture and glazing._
 __glean__ _v_ :five: __1__ To gather grain or other produce left by reapers. __2__ To gather information or material bit by bit. __3a__ To pick up after a reaper. __b__ To strip of the leavings of reapers. __4a__ To gather (something, such as information) bit by bit. __b__ To pick over in search of relevant material. __5__ Find out.
 __glib__ _adj_ :six::hammer: _A glib reply to his remark._ _A glib tongue._ _Jack was glib._
 __glider__ _n_
-__glimmer__ _A glimmer of hope._
+__glimmer__ _n, v_
 __glimpse<sup>1</sup>__ _n_
 __glimpse<sup>2</sup>__ _v_
 __glint__ _n_ :two::hammer: _The glint of spears._